hyuncat/hyuncat.github.io/_posts/2024-12-16-balls-and-sets.md

     - modern-analysis
 ---

-While my course is primarily an Analysis course, we went over a significant amount of basic topology.
-Ultimately it gave us a richer understanding the different theorems and ideas (eg, compactness, limit points, continuity, etc.).
-In this post I hope to go over the basic terminology and concepts which helped me the most.
+In my Modern Analysis class, we went over a significant amount of basic topology.
+I was confused at first, but I found it ultimately gave us a toolkit of concepts with which we could rigorously prove things about continuity, differentiation, and integration.

+In this post I hope to go over the basic terminology and concepts we learned.

 ## The ball
 A basic building block of topology is the **ball** $B_r(x)$.
 It has a radius $r$ and is centered around some $x$ value.